 If your business sells products or services in the Australian Marketplace, then you have complex and onerous obligations under the Australian Competition and Consumer Law that you need to be aware of.

-Consumers, on the other hand, should be aware of your rights and the remedies that are available to you when you are not satisfied with the goods or services you recieve from suppliers.
+Consumers, on the other hand, should be aware of their rights and the remedies that are available to them when they are not satisfied with the goods or services received from suppliers.

 It is essential that you are fully informed of your obligations and rights in regards to the following:

 - Consumer Guarantees for Goods and Services

 - Electronic Commerce

 Our lawyers have extensive and specialised experience in advising and acting for both consumers and business in consumer and competition matters.
 Our senior lawyers have been involved in substantial litigation involving such issues in the Federal Court of Australia, the Supreme Courts of New South Wales, Queensland, Victoria and Western Australia, and in New Zealand.

 We act for both businesses and consumers, and we believe this gives us an advantage in understanding the issues that arise in such matters and the strategies used in such litigation that may be run by the other side, providing an advantage to our clients.

 We provide the following services for businesses and individuals:

 - Drafting Sale Agreements, Purchase Orders, Commercial Lease Agreements, Distribution Agreements, Franchise Agreements or other relevant documentation